status-im/help.status.im/docs/en/status-communities/vote-to-make-a-community-private-or-public.md

 ## Step 4: Verify the vote {: #verify-vote}

-After voting, a 7-day verification period begins to identify valid votes.
+After voting, a seven-day verification period begins for identifying valid votes.

 1. Open the dApp and find the vote to verify.
 1. Select **Verify the vote**.